Generic name: levonorgestrel intrauterine system [ LEE-voe-nor-JES-trel-IN-tra-UE-ter-ine-SIS-tem ]

 Call your doctor at once if you have symptoms of a stroke or heart attack, such as sudden numbness or weakness, severe headache, or chest pain.

-The Skyla device can increase your risk of developing a serious pelvic infection, which may threaten your life or your future ability to have children.
-Ask your doctor about your personal risk and about ways to help prevent a pelvic infection.
+Skyla can increase your risk of developing a serious pelvic infection, which may threaten your life or your future ability to have children.
+Ask your doctor about this risk.

 You should not use Skyla if you are allergic to levonorgestrel, silicone, silica, silver, barium, iron oxide, or polyethylene, or if you have: